The Libeskind Building

 Daniel Libeskind uses the voids to address the physical emptiness that resulted from the expulsion, destruction, and annihilation of Jewish life in the Shoah, which cannot be refilled after the fact.
 He wanted to make this loss visible and tangible through architecture.

 The Axes on the Lower Level

 Three axes cross on the lower level of the Libeskind building, symbolizing three historical developments of Jewish life in Germany: the Axis of Exile, the Axis of the Holocaust, and the Axis of Continuity, which leads to a steep staircase.
 Climbing eighty-two steps, visitors reach the entrance to the permanent exhibition two stories up, the final eight steps ending in front of a white wall.

 We display objects along the axes that tell the stories of Jews who were persecuted and killed during the Nazi era or had to emigrate.
-The Rafael Roth Learning Center is located at the intersection of the three axes.
-More information about the Rafael Roth Learning Center on our website.
+Until March 2017, the Rafael Roth Learning Center was located at the intersection of the three axes.

 The “Holocaust Tower”